-Habitat is a proud supporter of Compost Central and the pilot site for the new Subpod community system (read: worm farms).
-We took some time to meet with the passionate founder/director/inventor, Andrew Hayim De Vries, to find out what he loves most about his work and what keeps him motivated.
+Habitat is proud to be the pilot site for Compost Central’s amazing new Subpod community system.
+We took some time to meet with passionate founder/director/inventor, Andrew Hayim De Vries, to find out what he loves most about his work and what keeps him motivated.

 Thank you for taking the time to meet us Andrew!
 A simple question to start: Where do you live in Byron Bay?